AyuEffortEdition/Awesome-schedulers/README.md

 # Awesome-schedulers
-Records of some awesome resource scheduling papers.
+Records of some awesome resource scheduling papers.🚀🚀🚀

 I am a Phd in Chongqing University and my research topic is MLsys, resource scheduler(Job & Communication), computer vision(semi-supervised Learning).